Smooth approximations in PL geometry: Introduction, main theorems and corollaries

 Approximation is a tool of great importance in many areas of mathematics.
 It allows to understand objects and morphisms of a certain category taking advantage of the corresponding properties of objects and morphisms in other categories that enjoy a better behavior and are dense inside the one we want to study.

-In the geometrical context a remarkable example of an approximation result with thousand of applications concerns Whitney's approximation theorem for continuous maps whose target space is a $\mscr{C}^r$ manifolds $Y$ for either a positive integer $r$ or $r=\infty$.
-Such result can be used for instance to prove the existence of a unique $\mscr{C}^\omega$ manifold structure on each differentiable manifold of class $\mscr{C}^r$ for either a positive integer $r$ or $r=\infty$ (see \cite{hir3}).
+In the geometrical context a remarkable example of an approximation result with thousand of applications concerns Whitney's approximation theorem \cite{wh2} for continuous maps whose target space is a $\mscr{C}^r$ submanifolds $Y$ of $\R^n$ for either a positive integer $r$ or $r=\infty$.
+An important fact is the existence of a system of $\mscr{C}^r$ tubular neighborhoods of $Y$ in $\R^n$ (together with the corresponding $\mscr{C}^r$ retractions onto $Y$).
+Whitney's approximation theorem can be used for instance to prove the existence of a unique $\mscr{C}^\infty$ manifold structure on each differentiable manifold of class $\mscr{C}^r$ for each positive integer $r$ (see \cite{hir3}).

 This paper deals with the problem of approximating continuous maps by differentiable maps when the target space $Y\subset\R^n$ may have `singularities'.
 Actually, we require that $Y$ is at least triangulable.